docker/docs/enterprise/upgrade.md

 ## Upgrade Docker Engine

 To avoid application downtime, you should be running Docker in Swarm mode and deploying your workloads as Docker services.
-That way you'll be able to drain the nodes of any workloads before starting the upgrade.
+That way you can drain the nodes of any workloads before starting the upgrade.

 If you have workloads running as containers as opposed to swarm services,